 There is one thing you’ll notice.
 Although it’s never really quiet in the jungle, your mind will become still.
 You will be aware of the beauty around you and you’ll be able to fully enjoy every moment of it.

 There are no background noises – traffic, workers, neighbours – only nature and its beautiful sounds.
 You’ll hear birds, trees, the sound of water and a rustling in the bushes.
 Crickets and cicadas accompany you on your journey through the wild jungle.
 Frogs and toads croak a goodnight song for you before you fall asleep.

 Is there anything sweeter than the sound of pure nature?

-The best is to combine your trip to West Papua with a visit of Raja Ampat!
+The best is to combine your trip to West Papua with a visit to Raja Ampat!